tomkelly111/Snap-Call-Coaching/README.md

 	![image](https://github.com/tomkelly111/trialworkspace/assets/111172617/fd9dec23-f59a-4bb9-a313-676331354587)

 - #### Register
 	Users who wish to register can do so by clicking the link in the navbar or on the dropdown menu of the My Account icon.
 Once they do so they are taken to the Sign Up page where they are asked to register their details.
-Once submitted, the user is prompted to check their email for a verification email where they can click a link to confimr this is a valid email address.
+Once submitted, the user is prompted to check their email for a verification email where they can click a link to confirm this is a valid email address.

 	![image](https://github.com/tomkelly111/trialworkspace/assets/111172617/9cf1f33b-1b63-4304-8642-abea0286b8d3)